gagath/prometheus-hdparm-exporter/README.md

 the power state of the SATA disks found on the host and expose them to an HTTP endpoint for consumption by [Prometheus](https://prometheus.io/).

-It mon+tors if the disks are correctly shut down according to scheduled time in the disk or manual calls to `hdparm -y`.
+It monitors if the disks are correctly shut down according to scheduled time in the disk or manual calls to `hdparm -y`.
 It calls `hdparm -C` on every request and parses the status of each SATA disk `/dev/sd*` reported by `lsblk`.